qiqi-lu/napari-kld/README.md

 5. `PSF Directory` is no required as the PSF is unknown.

-6. If the raw input and gt image have different intensity, please check the `Preprocess` check box, which will rescale the input and gt images to have the same intensity.
+6. If the raw input and GT image have different intensity, please check the `Preprocess` check box, which will rescale the input and GT images to have the same intensity.
 Here, do not check.

 7. In the `Backward Projeciton` box, set parameters for the trianing of backward projeciton.

     - `Training strategy` : `supervised` training or `self-supervised` training.
-Set as `supervised`, as we have the GT images.
+Here, set as `supervised`, as we have the GT images.
+When choosing the `self-supervised` mode, a PSF is required.
-    - `Iteration (RL)` : The number of iterations of RL iterative procedure.
+    - `Iterations (RL)` : The number of iterations of RL iterative procedure.
 Default: 2.
     - `Epoch` : The number fo epochs used to traing the model.
     - `Batch Size` : The batch size used to training the model.
     - `Kernel Size (z, xy)`: The size of backward kernel, `x` and `y` have the same size.
-    - `FP directory` : the directory of the forward projeciton model, such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/real/checkpoints/forward_bs_1_lr_0.001_ks_1_31/epoch_100.pt"`
+    - `FP directory` : the directory of the pre-trained forward projeciton model, such as `"test/data/real/2D/checkpoints/forward_bs_1_lr_0.001_ks_1_31/epoch_500.pt"`
+    - `Optimizer` : Optimization algorithm.
+Default: Adam.
     - `Learning Rate` : The learning rate used to trianing the model.
+    - `Decay Step` : the decay step of learning rate.
+    - `Decay Rate` : the decay rate of learning rate.

 8. Press `run` button.
 You can press the `stop` button to end the training.

-9. Wait the `progress bar` to reach 100%.
+9. Wait the `progress bar` to reach 100% and then the training finishes.

-10. Training finished.

-When the training finishes, the results will be save in the `/checkpoints` folder in `Output Directory`, the model was named as `backward_bs_{batch size}_lr_{learning rate}_iter_{num of RL iterations}_ks_{kernel size (z)}_{kernel size (xy)}`, such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/checkpoints/backward_bs_1_lr_1e-05_iter_2_ks_1_31"`, which consists of:
+When the training finishes, the results will be save in the `/checkpoints` folder in `Output Directory`, the model was named as `backward_bs_{batch size}_lr_{learning rate}_iter_{num of RL iterations}_ks_{kernel size (z)}_{kernel size (xy)}`, such as `"test/data/real/2D/checkpoints/backward_bs_1_lr_1e-05_iter_2_ks_1_31"`, which consists of:

 - a `log` folder saved the `Tensorboard` log, which can be opened with `Tensorboard`.
 - many model checkpoints, named as `epoch_{epoch}.pt`.
 - a `parameters.json` file saving the parameters used to training the model.

 Now we get the learned forward projection and backward projection.

-### When only with Point Spread Function (PSF)
+Next, we can use them to do `Prediction`.

+### **When you only have a PSF**

-When you only have a PSF to do deconvolution, you can train the model using simulated data.
+When you only have a PSF to do deconvolution, you can train the model using simulated data following the below steps:

-1. Generate simulaiton data
+1. Generate simulaiton data.

-2. Train the model under supervised mode
+2. Train the model under supervised mode.

-3. Apply the trained model on real data
+3. Apply the trained model on real data.

-#### Simulation data generation
+#### **Simulation data generation**

-1. Load `napari-kld` plugin: `Plugins` > `Kernel Learning Deconvolution` > `KL Deconvolution`
+1. Open `napari` and load `napari-kld` plugin: `Plugins` > `Kernel Learning Deconvolution` > `KL Deconvolution`

 2. Choose `Simulation` tab.

-3. Choose the `Output directory` of the generated simulation data, such as `"napari-kld\src\napari_kld\_tests\work_directory\data\simulation"`.
+3. Choose the `Output Directory` of the generated simulation data, such as `"test\data\simulation"`.

-4. Choose the `PSF directory` (only support 2D/3D PSF file save as .tif, axes = (z, y, x)), such as `"D:\GitHub\napari-kld\src\napari_kld\_tests\work_directory\data\simulation\PSF.tif"`.
+4. Choose the `PSF Directory` (only support 2D/3D PSF file save as .tif, axes = (y, x) or (z, y, x)), such as `"test\data\simulation\psf.tif"`.

 5. Adjust the parameters as needed.
-    - `Image shape` : the shape of simulated image, when `z=1`, 2D images will be generated.
+    - `Image Shape` : the shape of simulated image, when `z=1`, 2D image will be generated.

-    - `PSF crop` : when the input PSF is too large, you can crop the PSF to acuqire a smaller PSF, which is normalized after cropping.
-All the PSF will be converted to have an odd shape.
+    - `PSF Crop` : when the input PSF is too large, you can crop the PSF to acuqire a smaller PSF.
+All the PSF will be converted to have an odd shape and normalized.

-    - `Num of simulation` : number of generated images.
+    - `Num of Simulations` : number of generated images.

-    - `Gaussian (std)` : The standard deviation of Gaussian noise added in the generated low-resolution raw images.
+    - `Gaussian (std)` : the standard deviation (std) of Gaussian noise added in the generated LR images.
 The mean of Gaussian noise = 0.
 Default: 0 (i.e., without gaussian noise).
     - `Poisson` : whether to add Poisson noise, if `True`, make the `Enable` checked.

-    - `Ratio` : the ratio multiply on ground truth (GT) image to control the level of Poisson noise, thus
+    - `Ratio` : a ratio factor multiplied on GT image to control the level of Poisson noise, thus the simulated raw input LR image RAW can be expressed as:

     $$ RAW = Possion((GT \cdot Ratio)\times PSF) + Gaussian $$

-    - `Scale factor` : downsampling scale factor.
+    - `Scale Factor` : downsampling scale factor.
 Default: 1.

 6. Press `run` button.

 7. Wait the `progress bar` to reach 100%.

-The generated simulation data will be save in `Output directory`, such as: `"D:\GitHub\napari-kld\src\napari_kld\_tests\work_directory\data\simulation\data\train"`
+The generated simulation data will be save in `Output directory`, named as `"data_{shape_z}_{shape_y}_{shape_x}_gauss_{std of Gaussian noise}_poiss_{whether to add Poisson noise}_ratio_{Ratio}"`, such as: `"test\data\simulation\data_128_128_128_gauss_0.0_poiss_0_ratio_1.0\train"`

-- `"data\train\gt"` save the GT images.
+- `"data\train\gt"` saves the GT images which consist of structures with various shapes*.
-- `"data\train\raw"` save the RAW images with blur and noise.
+- `"data\train\raw"` saves the RAW images with blur and noise.
-- `"data\train\parameters.json"` is the dictionary of parameter used to generate the simulated data.
+- `"data\train\parameters.json"` is a dictionary of parameters used to generate the simulation data.
-- `"data\train\psf.tif"` is the psf used in generation of simulation data (as the original PSF may be cropped)
+- `"data\train\psf.tif"` is the PSF used in the simulation data generation (as the original PSF may be cropped).
 - `"data\train\train.txt` save all the image used to train the model.

+After you generate simulation data, you can use them to train the model.

+**the code was refered to the paper: Li, Y. et al. Incorporating the image formation process into deep learning improves network performance.
+Nat Methods 19, 1427–1437 (2022).*

 *You may need to adjust the noise level in the image accordding to the real acuqired data.*

-After you generate simulated data, you can use them to train the model.

-#### Training with known PSF and simulated data
+#### **Training with known PSF and simulated data**

 The simulated data should be those generated using the known PSF.

-1. Load `napari-kld` plugin: `Plugins` > `Kernel Learning Deconvolution` > `KL Deconvolution`
+1. Open `napari` and load `napari-kld` plugin: `Plugins` > `Kernel Learning Deconvolution` > `KL Deconvolution`

 2. Choose `Training` tab.

-3. Choose `Data Directory ` (such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation/data/train"`) which saves the data used to train the model in should include:
+3. Choose `Data Directory`, such as `test/data/simulation/data_128_128_128_gauss_0.0_poiss_0_ratio_1.0/train"`, which saves the data used to train the model in should include:
     - A `gt` folder saves the GT images
-    - A `raw` folder save the low-resolution raw input images with the same file name of GT images
+    - A `raw` folder save the raw input LR images with the same file name as GT images
-    - A `train.txt` file saves all the file name used to train the model (does not need to list all the file in `gt`/`raw` folder).
+    - A `train.txt` file saves all the file names used to train the model (does not need to list all the files in `gt`/`raw` folder but at least one).

-4. Choose a `Output Directory` to save the model checkpoints, such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation"`.
+4. Choose a `Output Directory` to save the model checkpoints, such as `"test/data/simulation/data_128_128_128_gauss_0.0_poiss_0_ratio_1.0"`.

-5. Choose `PSF Directory` of the PSF used to generate the data, such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation/data/train/psf.tif"`.
+5. Choose `PSF Directory` of the PSF corresponding to the data, such as `"test/data/simulation/data_128_128_128_gauss_0.0_poiss_0_ratio_1.0/train/psf.tif"`.
 Then the `Forward Projection` group box will be invisible as we do not need to learn the forward kernel when we know the PSF.
-Just use the PSF as the froward kernel.
+Just use the PSF as the forward kernel.

-6. Set the `Image Channels` and the `Dimension` of input data.
+6. If the raw input and GT image have different intensity, please check the `Preprocess` check box, which will rescale the input and GT images to have the same intensity.
+Here, do not check.

 7. Then set parameters to learn the backward kernel.

-    - `Training strategy` : `supervised` training or `self-supervised` training.
-Set as `supervised`, as we have the GT images.
+    - `Training Strategy` : `supervised` training or `self-supervised` training.
+Here, set as `supervised`, as we have the GT images.
-    - `Iteration (RL)` : The number of iterations of RL iterative procedure.
+    - `Iterations (RL)` : the number of iterations of RL iteration procedure.
 Default: 2.
-    - `Epoch` : The number fo epochs used to traing the model.
+    - `Epoch` : the number fo epochs used to traing the model.
-    - `Batch Size` : The batch size used to training the model.
+    - `Batch Size` : the batch size used to training the model.
-    - `Kernel Size (z, xy)`: The size of backward kernel, `x` and `y` have the same size.
+    - `Kernel Size (z, xy)`: the size of backward kernel, `x` and `y` directions have the same size.
-    - `FP directory` : the directory of the forward projeciton model.
-Here, it is empty (i.e., `""`) as the PSF is known.
+    - `FP Directory` : the directory of the forward projeciton model.
+Here, it is disabled as the PSF is known.
+    - `Optimizer` : Optimization algorithm.
+Default: Adam.
-    - `Learning Rate` : The learning rate used to trianing the model.
+    - `Learning Rate` : the learning rate used to trianing the model.
+    - `Decay Step` : the decay step of learning rate.
+    - `Decay Rate` : the decay rate of learning rate.

 8. Press `run` button.
 You can press the `stop` button to end the training.

-9. Wait the `progress bar` to reach 100%.
+9. Wait the `progress bar` to reach 100% and the training finishes.

-10. Training finished.

-When the training finished, a checkpoints folder will be created in Ouput Directory such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation/checkpoints"`.
+When the training finishes, a checkpoints folder will be created in `Output Directory` such as `"test/data/simulation/data_128_128_128_gauss_0.0_poiss_0_ratio_1.0/checkpoints"`.

 The models is save in `/checkpoints` folder, which is named as `"backward_bs_{batch size}_lr_{learning rate}_iter_{num of RL iterations}_ks_{kernel size (z)}_{kernel size (xy)}"`, such as `"/checkpoints/backward_bs_1_lr_1e-06_iter_2_ks_1_31"`, consists of: